 The probate process for each estate is unique, but usually involves the following steps:

 Typically, in South Carolina, the entire probate process takes at minimum one year.
 All probate cases are not equal.
 Some probate cases may be completed in less than a year if the estate is small or the Personal Representative is the only beneficiary.
-Some probate cases may take longer than year if there are disputes or other hindrances.
+Some probate cases may take longer than a year if there are disputes or other hindrances and depending on the county in which you reside.

 If you have been named as a Personal Representative/Executor of an estate, contact a local attorney who is well versed in your state’s probate process.

 Every state has different statutes and rules governing probate.
-States like California, have a complex process, whereas, states like Georgia’s are relatively simple.
-The worst mistake a Personal Representative can make is attempted to navigate the probate process on their own without a working knowledge of what is required
+States like California, have a complex process, whereas, states like New Jersey and Georgia are relatively simple.
+The worst mistake a Personal Representative can make is attempted to navigate the probate process on their own without a working knowledge of what is required.

 Submitting this form does not create an attorney-client relationship and there is no guarantee an email sent through this site will be confidential.